 I have to make a confession: I was obsessed with researching Relacore, so we created an in-depth review, examining the side effects, ingredients, level of customer service and clinical studies.
 We additionally scrutinized hundreds of dieter comments and reviews posted all over the web.
 At this point we condensed everything we found in order to give you the facts you need.

-Lack of Scientific Research – “Worrisome?”
+Lack of Results – “Worrisome?”

 One customer said, “I purchased Relacore to reduce belly fat, which it did not do.”